 1982/83, so it match your ColecoVision collection nicely.

-The SGM is officially licensed from: River West Brands / Coleco Holding LLC.
+The first SGM was officially licensed from: River West Brands / Coleco Holding LLC.

-DKA and the Super Game Cartridge SGC is an Opcode Games project.
+Super Game Cartridge SGC belongs to Opcode Games.

 As opportunities are now, you will have a

 combined system consisting of your existing ColecoVision, as well as an